 07. Create comparison charts

 Comparison chart infographics are brilliant for when you want to compare the benefits of your business or product with a competitor.
-Here, the layout consists of two columns divided by a black border, contrasted with a white headline.
-You can easily customize the chart with your own information, or use lines and icons to create your own from scratch.

 08. Connect the dots